James Neil Tucker

-James Neil Tucker (January 12, 1957 – May 28, 2004) was a convicted murderer executed by the U.S. state of South Carolina by means of the electric chair.
-He was convicted of the murders of Rosa Lee "Dolly" Oakley and Shannon Lynn Mellon.
+James Neil Tucker (January 12, 1957 – May 28, 2004) was an American convicted murderer who was executed in the electric chair by South Carolina for the murders of Rosa Lee "Dolly" Oakley and Shannon Lynn Mellon.

 Childhood and life before murders

 Tucker was born in Utah, the youngest of three children.
 After his mother divorced, she remarried to a man with four children of his own.
 An eighth child came from this marriage.
 Tucker claimed during his trial and appeals that his stepfather had punished him severely, and as a youth, Tucker had committed petty crimes in an attempt to be taken out of the home by the authorities.

-In 1974, Tucker was convicted of raping an eight-year-old girl and an 83-year-old woman.
+In 1974, Tucker was convicted of raping an eight-year-old girl and an 83-year-old woman when he was 13 in 1973.
 He received a sentence of one to 15 years from the Salt Lake County District Court.
 Four years later he was again before the courts, this time for escape and theft, receiving another one to 15 years sentence.
 He would spend most of his adult life in jail, escaping on three occasions in all.
 His longest period as a fugitive was five years in the 1980s.

 While in prison, he became friends with a fellow inmate from South Carolina.
 The two went to Calhoun County, South Carolina, where in 1984 they worked at the Webb Carroll's Training Center, a horse farm east of St. Matthews.
 He went back into prison in Spartanburg County after being arrested for housebreaking and larceny.
 He was sentenced to 10 years.

 After being released in 1988, he was sent back to Utah where he received another one to 15-year sentence for escaping prison.
 On being released in March 1992, Tucker returned to South Carolina.
 He married his pregnant girlfriend, Marcia, in Sumter.
 After he was sentenced to death, she divorced him.